Kotlin/anko/doc/BUILDING.md

 </tr>
 </table>

-**4.** After doing this a number of directories with generated sources must be present in `workdir/gen` directory.
+**4.** After doing this a number of directories with generated sources should be present in `workdir/gen` directory.

 **5.** You can build them all together by launching `build_artifacts.xml` Ant script.
-Script creates a zip file with artifact for each Android SDK version in `workdir/gen/zip` directory.
+This script creates a zip file with an artifact for each Android SDK version in `workdir/gen/zip` directory.